Keshvadi/keshvadi.github.io/teaching/index.md

 # Sample Teaching Materials

+Welcome!
-Hello!
-Below are some of the teaching materials I've prepared for courses: Security, Web App Development, Cloud Computing (not complete yet), and C++ and OS labs (as a TA).
+Below are some of the teaching materials I've prepared, including:
+- **Security**: Explore topics in cybersecurity, including cryptography, authentication, and network security.
+- **Web App Development**: Dive into web application development concepts, covering HTML, CSS, JavaScript, and more.
+- **Cloud Computing** (Work in Progress): Soon, you'll find materials related to cloud computing and cloud service models.
+- **C++ and OS Labs (as a TA)**: These materials support students in their C++ programming and operating systems labs.

 # Security